apecloud/kubeblocks/docs/user_docs/cli/kbcli_app_install.md

+---
-## kbcli app install
+title: kbcli app install
+---

-Install the application with the specified name
+Install the application with the specified name.

 ```
 kbcli app install [flags]